RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 ## Revisions and reattempts

-**You can revise or reattempt most assignments you turn in, without penalty, until they meet the criteria for acceptable work given in the [Standards for Student Work](https://github.com/RobertTalbert/discretecs/blob/f454fa80b1ec09b5380c09813903f9fcb406e315/MTH225-Fall2023/course-docs/standards-mth225-f23.md) document.** Not all work can be revised, and most work has limitations on revision.
+**You can revise or reattempt most assignments you turn in, without penalty, until they meet the criteria for acceptable work given in the [Standards for Student Work](https://github.com/RobertTalbert/discretecs/blob/f454fa80b1ec09b5380c09813903f9fcb406e315/MTH225-Fall2023/course-docs/standards-mth225-f23.md) document.** This allows you to keep working on a concept and eventually demonstrate your understanding for full credit, even if your initial attempts aren't successful.

+Not all work can be revised, and most work has limitations on revision.
 Here are the details:

 | Assignment | Revisions allowed | How to revise and resubmit |
 | :-------: | :----------------: | :-------------------------: |